Grits are not something we ate when I was growing up. They were pretty much a foreign food to me.

 Now, I still do not like just a bowl of plain grits like my husband does.
 Nor do I like the quick grits that so many people eat.
 I enjoy the old fashioned grits, the ones that are more like polenta.
 My favorite brand is Bob’s Red Mill

 We still enjoy my crockpot grits especially for breakfast, but we like to eat them for dinner also.
-We eat my oven grits often, but they are more of a main dish, These grits today make a great side dish, but we like to eat them with a spaghetti or another red type sauce on top of them.
+We eat my oven grits often, but they are more of a main dish, These grits today make a great side dish, but we like to eat them with spaghetti or another red-type sauce on top of them.

 - 4 cups chicken broth